-If you’ve lost your job in Canada, chances are you’re one of hundreds of thousands of Canadians on Employment Insurance or EI.
-If you get payments from EI each month and want to take out a loan, you have options.
-Keep reading to find out more about what types of loans are available and how you can qualify.
+If you’ve lost your job in Canada, chances are you’re one of hundreds of thousands of Canadians on Employment Insurance (EI).
+If you receive monthly payments and want to take out loans on EI, you have options – although they’re more limited than if you were actively employed.

 What is the Employment Insurance program?

-Canada’s Employment Insurance program (or EI for short) is run by the federal government.
-It was put in place to support Canadians who get laid off from their jobs due to shortage of work or the closure of a business.
+Canada’s Employment Insurance (EI) program is run by the federal government.
+It was put in place to support Canadians who get laid off from their jobs due to a shortage of work or the closure of a business.